Through Open Doors (Part One)

 The Broken Man laments to the reader that neither of them can help him with the Oubor, nor can any other of the various Astro City heroes who are too prominent to escape its notice.
 However, he then hones in someone who's a different story: Ben Pullam, whose now-adult daughters are visiting him from out of town.
 As the family catches up, Ben finds himself thinking about where he is in life.
 He's made a comfortable amount of money through his career as an information services manager, his daughters are leading their own lives; he could retire now... but then what would he do?
 The Broken Man tells us to quickly concentrate our thoughts on the giant doors --

 -- which are withstanding the efforts of the Astro City based members of Honor Guard, Reflex 6, and E.A.G.L.E. troops to break through.
-E.A.G.L.E. jets launches missiles at the object, but the superheroes intercept them out of concern for the growing number of civilians, including Ben and his girls, who are turning up to witness events.
+E.A.G.L.E. jets launch missiles at the object, but the superheroes intercept them out of concern for the growing number of civilians, including Ben and his girls, who are turning up to witness events.
 The doors open, and out steps a giant-sized alien named Telseth, "ambassador plenipotentiary" for the Kvurri.
-He wishes to open talks with humanity, but first he'll need a helper to educate him about the ways of Earth.
-It should be a normal human, a civilian, so that he can understand regular humanity.
+He wishes to open talks with humanity, but first, he'll need a helper to educate him about the ways of Earth.
+It should be a normal human, a civilian so that he can understand regular humanity, even if it's against Commander Flint's wishes.
 The Broken Man instructs the reader to think about Ben and his crossroads, and sure enough, Ben volunteers to become Telseth's guide.
 Side-by-side, this unlikely pair, the cosmic being and the human being who barely comes up to his knee, step through the door...

 - This story parallels issue #1 of the previous ongoing volume of Astro City.
 Both stories begin with the abrupt defeat of the Iron Legion and are about Ben Pullam.
 The latter's return marks the first time the series has re-visited in a significant way one of the non-super POV characters.